 - Road: Fv.
 82, fv.
 976 and fv.
 974 between Andenes and Bjørnskinn on Andøya in Vesterålen, in the county of Nordland.

 - Length: 36 miles.
 You can choose ferries as an alternative form of transport on this stretch.
 The Andenes - Gryllefjord ferry route operates during the summer season, connecting the Andøya and Senja National Tourist Routes.
 On parts of the route, especially over the mountains to Røldal, the road is narrow and winding.
 There are currently no restrictions on buses, but the recommendation is short buses.

 Getting to Andøya National Tourist Route

 Andenes is the north end of the Andøya National Tourist Route and also the region centre in the area.

-The Hurtigruten ships stop at the port of Risøyhamn, 50 kilometres south of Andenes.
+The Hurtigruten ships stop at the port of Risøyhamn, 31 miles south of Andenes.
 The ships can accommodate cars, making it easy to combine the cruise with a drive along the Andøya National Tourist Route.

 There are also daily bus service to/from Andenes.

 247 miles, including one ferry crossing

 Read more about Getting to Vesterålen.